Open Food Facts: Open Products Facts

+Open Prices

 Open Prices is a crowdsourced dataset of prices.
 As of August 2025, more than 125,000 prices have been added.

-Financing
+Funding

 Financing Open Food Facts is strictly independent from the agri-food industry.
 The financing model relies on grants and patronage, as well as donations from the public.
 Open Food Facts also benefits from the support of Santé publique France for its health role on the Nutri-Score, from the European Commission via the NLNet program for open-source and from the philanthropic branch of Google, Google.org, for its impact on the environment.
 Other partners and supporters include the Afnic, Mozilla, Perl, Free and OVH foundations.

 In April 2021, Open Food Facts received a grant of 1.1 million euros as well as the volunteer support of 10 Google employees for a period of 6 months for the development of the new mobile application as well as the calculation of the Eco-score thanks to Machine Learning.

 Comparison of Open Food Facts and OpenFDA

 Open Food Facts and OpenFDA are two initiatives that provide access to food-related data, though they differ in scope and origin.
 Open Food Facts is a community-driven open database that compiles information on food products from around the world, including ingredients, nutritional information, and allergens.
 In contrast, OpenFDA is an initiative by the U.S. Food and Drug Administration designed to make regulatory data about food, drugs, and medical devices available to the public through APIs.

 Both platforms facilitate data access for developers, researchers, and the public but differ in their data focus and governance, with Open Food Facts being community-driven and international, while OpenFDA is a government-managed resource primarily focused on U.S.-based regulatory data.